 If you have a library card, you could start saving on your monthly cooling and heating bills.

-To celebrate Earth Day, we’re putting thermal cameras on loan for the first time ever through the Fairfax County Public Library.
+We have thermal cameras on loan through the Fairfax County Public Library.
 These cameras, which attach to your smartphone, allow you to see hot and cold spots in your home that aren’t visible to the naked eye.
 You’ll be able to see your way to savings by finding air leaks and poor insulation.

 These easily fixable problems may be costing you.
 On average, $200 to $400 per year could be going to waste as a result of drafty doors, windows or other air leaks, according to the U.S. Department of Energy.